andrew/ultimate-awesome/README.md

 - [my-awesome](https://github.com/zoroqi/my-awesome) - My Awesome List.
 - [awesome-makecode](https://github.com/adafruit/awesome-makecode) - A curated list of resources for Microsoft MakeCode.
 - [awesometda4nlp](https://github.com/adauchendu/awesometda4nlp) - Topological Data Analysis (TDA) for Natural Language Processing (NLP) Applications.
-- [awesome-ai-sre](https://github.com/agamm/awesome-ai-sre) - A curated list of 100+ AI-powered tools, platforms, and resources for Site Reliability Engineering (SRE) — agents, incident management, observability, AIOps, chaos engineering, and more.
 - [houdini-resources](https://github.com/agmmnn/houdini-resources) - Various tools, tutorials and resources for Houdini.
 - [angular-awesome](https://github.com/akhilben/angular-awesome) - ⚡⚡ A collection of Angular best practices and tips for building fast, scalable enterprise level applications!
 Awesome coding! 😎🤘.
 - [awesome-miccai-2026](https://github.com/ambicuity/awesome-miccai-2026) - This repository automatically discovers and organizes MICCAI 2026 papers from arXiv that have publicly available code implementations.
 The list is updated daily by a bot that searches for new papers and categorizes them by research area.